nosmo/python-xmlrpcssl/README.markdown

 -----------

 The **ssl** module was introduced into Python's standard library in version 2.6.
-It has only been extensively tested against 2.7.
+This code has only been extensively tested against 2.7.

 Use of SecureLDAPXMLRPCServer requires [Python-LDAP][pyldap].